SixtenNordegren/CFT_notes/Statistical mechanics/Review on Phase Transitions.md

 id: Review on Phase Transitions
 aliases: []
 tags: []
+ID: Review on Phase Transitions
 ---
+************

-- [ ] When studying phase transitions it is useful to split them into two categories.
+ When studying phase transitions it is useful to split them into two categories.
 We have the first-order transitions which are characterized by a sudden jump in temperature and energy, this energy is often referred to as latent heat.
 Secondly have the continuous phase transitions which requires no latent heat.
 It is worth pointing out that while the phase transitions themselves are continuous, their derivatives need not be.

 Consider the [[Review on statistical mechanics#The Ising model |Ising model]] we recall from our discussion of the model that its Hamiltonian is given by
 $$